lealobanov/UBS-AC-1401/README.md

 It was unclear whether the desired VWAP two-way price should be returned for a per-instrument, per-market pairing or as an aggregate across all markets for a particular instrument.
 Thus, I developed an implementation which can support both types of calculations.
 As discussed previously, per-instrument/per-market VWAPs are stored in a hashtable keyed by (instrument, market) tuples.
 I have devised a second, simpler hashtable which stores strictly VWAPs as market aggregates: each instrument is mapped to a single VWAP value which is computed across all markets.

   * Introduction of 'flag' argument passed to applyMarketUpdate

-  * Introduce if/else statement to check for presence of flag before returning VWAP
-* Ensuring valid and avoiding redundant calculations
-  * Try/catch
-  * Throw exceptions
+  At present, the applyMarketUpdate method takes in a single argument, a MarketUpdate object; as per the task instructions, I have not modified this.
+However in realizing an implementation which would support both per-instrument/per-market VWAPs and instrument/market aggregate VWAPS, a second argument would need to be introduced.
+This second method argument would function as a boolean "flag" which would denote which type of VWAP is desired.
+This would require introducing an if/else statement to check for the presence of flag before returning the VWAP as a TwoWayPrice object (see code comments for a sample implementation).
+Alternatively, the program could be modified to return both computations.
+This is largely a matter of design preference; the computation and storage of calculations needed for both alternatives are already in place.

 * Exception handling and edge cases
+ * Try/catch blocks to catch exceptions
+ * Throw IllegalArgument exception in specific cases where supplied inputs are invalid or missing
+ * Ensuring mathematically valid and avoiding redundant VWAP calculations
+  * Return 0 when attempting to divide by 0
+  * Do not perform unnecessary additions and multiplications when one of the arguments is 0, as this has no impact on the overall VWAP value

 * Program implementation - main method
   * Assume some external program controller; thus omitted in my implementation
 * Formatting of output